Will COVID spike again this fall? 6 tips to help you stay safe

 It's especially important for people 65 or older, pregnant women, people with chronic medical conditions, and children under 5 to get their yearly flu shots because they're at highest risk of hospitalization and death.
 Although younger people might be at lower risk for severe flu, they can act as vectors for transmission of influenza to higher-risk people in the community.

-High-dose flu vaccines, also called "adjuvanted" flu vaccines, are recommended for people 65 and older.
+High-dose flu vaccines and "adjuvanted" flu vaccines are recommended for people 65 and older.
 Adjuvants strengthen the immune response to a vaccine.

 It is safe to get vaccinated for COVID and the flu at the same time, but you might experience more side effects like fevers, headache, or body aches.

-Note: Correction: This article has been updated to distinguish "adjuvanted" flu vaccines from high-dose flu vaccines.